• Skip to primary navigation

 Instructions

-• When ready to cook the chicken, pre heat the oven to 180º / 360ºf.
+• When ready to cook the chicken, pre heat the oven to 360ºf / 180c.

-• Once the chicken is cooked, take out of the oven and heat a little oil in a frying pan over a medium high heat.
-Once the pan is hot, add in the skewers and drizzle over any juice for the baking tray.
-Cook for around 5 minutes on each side until golden brown and crispy.
+• Once the chicken is cooked, take out of the oven and heat a little oil in a grill pan over a medium high heat.
+Once the pan is hot, add in the skewers and Cook for around 5 minutes on each side until golden brown and crispy.

-• Serve the chicken satay along side the peanut dipping sauce, garnish with some chopped coriander and chilli.
+• Serve the chicken satay along side the peanut dipping sauce, garnish with some chopped cilantro and fresh red chilli, if you like.

 Notes

-Nutritional values are based on one of eight skewers.
+• Nutritional values are based on one of four skewers without dipping sauce.

 Nutrition